wmax641/dns-blackhole-compiler/README.md

 ## dns-blackhole-compiler
 A helper list to generate a hostfile of blackholed hostnames.
 Outputs the blackholed hostnames into a hostfile that can be used locally

+Can also output to dnsmasq.conf format with `-d`, and be used with dnsmasq for blocking certain domains.
+See below section on dnsmasq

 ## Usage

+#### Basic local hosts file
 Default with no options will pull from a preconfigured list of blacklist found from https://firebog.net/

 The output will then be placed into a file called `hosts.blackholed` (default filename)